kateolmstead/unity-sdk/README.md

 =============================================
 If you're new to PlayRM and/or don't have a PlayRM account and would like to get started using PlayRM please visit   <a href="https://controlpanel.playnomics.com/signup">https://controlpanel.playnomics.com/signup</a>   to sign up.
 Soon after creating an account you will receive a registration confirmation email permitting you access to your PlayRM control panel.

 Within the control panel, click the <strong>applications</strong> tab and add your game.
-Upon doing so, you will recieve an <strong>Application ID</strong> and an <strong>API KEY</strong>.
+Upon doing so, you will receive an <strong>Application ID</strong> and an <strong>API KEY</strong>.
 These two components will enable you to begin the integration process.

 Our integration has been optimized to be as straight forward and user friendly as possible.
-If you're feeling unsure or would like better understand the order the process before beginning integration, please take a moment to check out the <a href="http://integration.playnomics.com/technical/#integration-getting-started">getting started</a> page.
+If you're feeling unsure or would like to better understand the process before beginning integration, please take a moment to check out the <a href="http://integration.playnomics.com/technical/#integration-getting-started">getting started</a> page.
 Here you can find an overview of our integration process, and platform specific features, to help you better understand the PlayRM integration process.

 ## Considerations for Cross-Platform Games

-If you want to deploy your game to multiple platforms (eg: Android and the Unity Web player), you'll need to create a separate Playnomics Applications in the control panel.
+If you want to deploy your game to multiple platforms (eg: Android and the Unity Web player), you'll need to create separate applications in the control panel.
 Each application must incorporate a separate `<APPID>` particular to that application.
-In addition, message frames and their respective creative uploads will be particular to that app in order to ensure that they are sized appropriately - proportionate to your game screen size.
+In addition, placementsand their respective creative uploads will be particular to that app in order to ensure that they are sized appropriately - proportionate to your game screen size.

 Basic Integration
 =================